Sheikh Selim

 Sheikh Fazlul Karim Selim (born 2 February 1949; known as Sheikh Selim) is a Bangladeshi politician who was a 9-term Member of Parliament representing the Gopalganj-2 constituency during 1980–2024.
-He is a presidium member of the Bangladesh Awami League.
+He is currently the senior-most member of the Bangladesh Awami League's presidium.
 He also served as the minister of health and family welfare during 1999–2001.
 He has been in hiding ever since the fall of his cousin Sheikh Hasina's government on 5 August 2024.

 Early life and family

 Sheikh Selim is the son of Sheikh Nurul Haque and Sheikh Asia Begum, sister of Sheikh Mujibur Rahman, former president of Bangladesh.
 He is the younger brother of Sheikh Fazlul Haque Mani, founder of the Jubo League.
 He is a first-cousin of former prime minister Sheikh Hasina.

 Selim is descended from the Sheikh family of Tungipara from both his parents.
 His father's grandfather, Qudratullah Sheikh, was the brother of his mother's great-great-grandfather, Ekramullah Sheikh.
 Sheikh Mujib was both his uncle and nephew, being son of his third-cousin Sheikh Lutfar Rahman.